yqshao/tame/docs/tutorial/overview.md

 The following set of tutorials walks you through how different structural and dynamic properties can be defined from those objects, along with some example analysis that can be represented.

+!!! warning
+    The documentation is a work in progress, the instructions here are rather what things are intended to be, than how things actually work.